theweak1/theweak1.github.io/README.md

 Feel free to fork it for your own use.

-## Iportant
+## Important

+This project is inspired and modified from a couple of projects. see below the list of the original projects from where inspiration was taken

-This project is inspired by the original Personal Portfolio project.
-The original can be found [here][original_project].
+- Personal Portfolio project.
+The original can be found [here](https://github.com/2KAbhishek/2kabhishek.github.io).
+- Project for displaying your projects.
+The original can be found [here](https://github.com/2KAbhishek/projects).
+- List of links project.
+The original can be found [here](https://github.com/2KAbhishek/links).

+All of this projects are from the user [2KAbhishek](https://github.com/2KAbhishek)

 Run `npm install` after clone to install all the required dependencies.